What material for conventional lighting?

 - High pressure resistance.
-Indeed, increasing the pressure in Sodium lamps is known to boost the efficiency of the lamp and improve the color rendering.
+Indeed, increasing the pressure in Sodium lamps boosts the efficiency of the lamp and improves the color rendering.
 The use of performing PCA made the fabrication of High Pression Sodium lamps (HPS) possible.

-Baikowski® powders are optimized for optical functions in the final ceramics, as we control the purity, the size of particles & formulation for sintering process to ensure the highest density ceramic parts.
+At Baikowski®, we optimized powders for optical functions in the final ceramics, as we control the purity, the size of particles & formulation for sintering process to ensure the highest density ceramic parts.
 Moreover, we can dope our products on request in order to add intended properties for your final ceramic parts.

 Highly crystallized alumina has been proving its optimal UV reflection ability over the years of lighting evolution.
-Baikowski® powders are optimized for reflection properties as we control the chemical purity as well as the crystallographic purity.
+Baikowski® optimized its powders for reflection properties, as we control the chemical purity as well as the crystallographic purity.

 PCA and UV reflection coatings appear in: